jacodetunde/Election-analysis/README.md

 - Determine the county with largest number of turnout.
 ### Election_Audit Results
--There are total 369,711 votes in congressional election The following are each county votes and the percentage of the total:
+-There are total 369,711 votes in congressional election -The following are each county votes and the percentage of the total:
 -Jefferson had 38,855 votes which is 10.5% of the total votes -Denver had 306,055 votes which is 82.8% of the total votes -Arapahoe had 24,801 votes whis 6.7% of the total votes.